 The Best Skincare Routine For Oily Skin

-This three-step morning routine for oily skin helps you get through the day, and you won’t look like a shining ball by the time you return home!
+This three-step morning routine for oily skin helps you to get through the day, and you won’t look like a shining ball by the time you return home!

 Step 1: Cleansing

-Choose a gel-based cleanser because it will gently clean the skin without lathering up too much and stripping off natural oils from your face.
+Choose a gel-based cleanser because it will clean the skin without lathering up too much and stripping off the natural oils from your face.
 (Yes, even oily skin needs oil!).

 I personally love Bioderma Sensibio foaming gel – it’s so gentle that even when my skin gets super dry, it doesn’t dry it out at all.

 Step 2: Toning

 While the market is filled with alcohol-based toners that promise a matte complexion throughout the day, they can cause more harm than good in the long run.

-People all over the world love Pixi Glow Tonic for its mild exfoliation properties and deep-cleaning effect:
+People all over the world love the Pixi Glow Tonic for its mild exfoliation properties and deep-cleaning effect:

-It has 5% glycolic acid which increases cell turnover and is very beneficial for oily skin, yet the concentration is low enough to prevent any unnecessary irritation.
+It has 5% glycolic acid which increases the cell turnover and is very beneficial for oily skin, yet the concentration is low enough to prevent any unnecessary irritation.

 Step 3: Moisturizing

-If you skip the moisturizer, your skin reacts to low hydration levels by producing excessive oil, and guess what – you are stuck in a fairly brutal cycle.
+If you skip the moisturizer, your skin reacts to low hydration levels by producing excessive oil, and guess what – you are stuck in a fairly difficult oil cycle.

-Moisturizers with hyaluronic acid and Niacinamide work great on this skin type, but when it comes to oily skin, La Roche Posay Effaclar Mat is probably the most popular right now!
+Moisturizers with hyaluronic acid and Niacinamide work great for any skin type, but when it comes to oily skin, La Roche Posay Effaclar Mat is probably the most popular right now!